Argument from WASTE

 *

-On the method of identifying a topos in a passage, see Argument scheme, which uses the waste argument as an example.
+For the method of identifying a topos in a passage, see argument scheme, which uses the argument of waste as an example.